USAFA-ECE/ece281-book/_sources/lab/lab2.md

 ### Hardware demo

 - You have to hold the center push button down for a 7SD to show your output.
-(10 pts)
 - The correct hex digit is shown based on the switch positions for all input possibilities.
-(20 pts)

 Demo can be performed live with an instructor (preferred) OR submitted via Teams video.

 ### Written Report

-Seek to answer the fundamental question
-**"How do you understand the cathode and anode structure, use a decoder, and map your design  to hardware?"**

-Include the following sections:
+You are not required write an entire lb report.
+Only complete the following sections:

-- Abstract
+- Title Section
-- Introduction (background of how display works)
+- Introduction
-- Design methodology
-- Discussion (lessons learned, how many hours spent, documentation statement for entire lab)

-Rubric and template on Teams.
-Submit on Gradescope.
+- Methodology (VHDL Implementation section only)

+In the introduction section, be sure to include how the seven segment display operates at a **high level**.
+There should be some discussion of the role of the common anode and the individuals cathodes.

+In the VHDL Implementation section, be sure to discuss how your VHDL code addresses the difference in msb/lsb orientation in your prelab truth table compared to the physical connection to the cathodes on the Basys3 board.

+Include images and figures as needed to help explain the concepts/code to your reader. **If you include a figure, you need to discuss that figure.**

 ### Code on Gradescope via GitHub